DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 * E.g. "Data Management Plan for AMAZING - A really fantastic project, 2020-2024"
 * E.g. "Data Management Plan for AMAZING - A really fantastic project, WP3 the complex data collection, 2020-2024"

+NB!
+This is independent of the project name used in FAIR Wizard, which can be changed under [Project Settings](/pages/support_00_start_writing#project-settings).

 ### Contributor(s)
 List all person contributing both to the DMP and the data management in the project.